 The Colorado potato beetle belongs to the Leptinotarsa decemlineata family.
 These beetles are also commonly called potato bugs.

 These voracious little insects make short work of potato plant leaves.

 Colorado potato bugs are native to the North American West.
 They originated in the Rocky Mountains, where they ate a wild member of the potato family known as buffalo bur.

 When cultivated potatoes were brought west by the pioneers, potato bugs had no trouble adjusting and enjoying the feast and have followed potato crops wherever they might lead ever since.

 Today, these jaunty round beetles are commonly found on potato plants in all parts of North America.

-The dime-sized beetles are easy to recognize with their bold black and gold (or yellow) stripes.
+The dime-sized beetles are easy to recognize with their bold black and gold (or small yellow bug) stripes.
 Their bodies are reddish orange.

 They reproduce rapidly by laying as many as 500 eggs to a clutch on the undersides of the leaves of potato plants.

 They can lay eggs as many as three times annually.
 The larvae drop to the ground and live among fallen leaves, eating the leaf litter.